Skip to Main Content

 What can you do?
 When using AI tools, be cautious about entering or uploading any copyrighted material into a prompt.
 Here are a few scenarios to consider:

-• If you are entering copyrighted material into a generative AI tool, you are protected by Fair Use as long as you use the information for educational purposes and in a way that follows the University's Code of Academic Integrity.
+• If you enter or upload copyrighted material into a generative AI tool, you may be protected by Fair Use if you are using the information for educational purposes and in a way that follows the University's Code of Academic Integrity.
+However, Fair Use can be superseded by the library's license agreements with providers who restrict how content, such as journal articles, can be used or shared with an AI tool.

-• Don't enter copyrighted material into the prompts of any generative AI tool if you are not doing so for educational purposes.
+• Don't enter or upload copyrighted material into the prompts of any generative AI tool if you are not doing so for educational purposes.
 This may violate copyright.

 • Be cautious about entering your own work into a generative AI prompt, as that material may be shared with others without acknowledging your authorship.